Write or Die: A Science Fiction & Fantasy Writing Group

 Map to the Park Roadmap to the cabins

-Currently our writing retreats take place a lot closer to home in Keystone State Park, a 1200-acre park in Derry Township, Westmoreland County, three miles from the intersection of SR 981 and US 22 an hour's drive east of Pittsburgh, where we rent cabins for a three-day weekend of writing.
-Each cabin sleeps six people in two bedrooms, one with a double bed and another with two sets of bunk beds.
+Currently they take place in Keystone State Park, 35 miles due east of Downtown Pittsburgh.
+Keystone is a 1200-acre park in Derry Township, Westmoreland County, three miles from the intersection of SR 981 and US 22, where we rent cabins for a three-day weekend of writing.
+Each cabin sleeps six people in two bedrooms, one with a single large bed and another with two sets of bunk beds.
 Each cabin has a modern bathroom with shower; kitchen with stove, refrigerator and microwave; and outside is a picnic table and fire ring with grill.
-(You have to bring bring your own kitchen, bath and bedding necessities such as soap, plates, sheets, et cetera.)
+(You have to bring your own kitchen, bath and bedding necessities such as soap, plates, sheets, et cetera.)

-These retreats cost less than $50 per person for all three days; participants provide their own food and do their own cooking.
-Each writer brings the writing implement of his choice, and writes on it during the three days we are on the retreat, be it a laptop computer, a manual typewriter or a pad of paper and a pencil.
+The cost is $75 per person, which covers all three days; participants provide their own food and do their own cooking.
+Each writer brings the writing implement of his choice, and writes on it during the three days we are on the retreat, be it a laptop computer, a typewriter or a pad of paper and a pencil.
 For those of you bringing laptops, be warned that there is no internet access at the park.
+ALSO NOTE: electrical outlets are limited, and you may be trying to sit somewhere across the room from the nearest source of electricity.
+An extension cord and a power strip can do wonders for making your life a whole lot easier.

 Who can attend?